punk-kaos/JS8TNC/README.md

 js8gate.py will gateway packets from APRS-IS in raw format across JS8.
 Js8tnc.py is able to capture those packets and repeat them to your APRS software as if they had been received directly as a normal packet, enabling message relay and digipeating across JS8.
 It has several configurable filters to limit what it digipeats to JS8 as JS8 is very low bitrate.

+js8inbound.py is a one-way APRS → JS8 inbound gateway.
+It listens on APRS-IS for APRS messages (optionally with msgid), tracks JS8 “recently heard” stations over the JS8Call TCP API, and gates messages into JS8 as `<target> msg <sender>/APRS: <body>` only when the target was recently heard.
+If the JS8 side replies with ACK/RR, the script sends an APRS ack back to the original APRS sender.
+Use `--test` to send a one-shot JS8 message to your APRS login callsign for quick verification.